Patent

 When you file your patent application, you must:

-- provide a written description of the invention, if necessary accompanied by drawings: these documents must disclose the invention clearly and completely enough to enable a skilled professional to produce it;
+- provide a written description of the invention, if necessary accompanied by drawings: these documents must disclose the invention clearly and completely enough to enable a skilled professional to produce it; and

 - provide claims: patent claims describe the subject matter that falls under the exclusive right granted by the patent.
-This subject matter may be a product, process, device or use;

 Preliminary steps

-- filing of Luxembourgish patent applications;
+- patent applications;

 Costs

-- filing fee (national patent): EUR 40: this fee must be paid within one month of filing;
+- filing fee (national patent): EUR 40; this fee must be paid within one month of filing;

-12th year: EUR 165 |
+3rd year: EUR 33 | 12th year: EUR 165 |

 4th year: EUR 41 | 13th year: EUR 180 |